John Leguizamo: Personal life

+Leguizamo credits production for Romeo and Juliet for getting into fitness including weight lifting.
+He is an avid tennis player who also does dance sessions.

 In 2008, Leguizamo received the Rita Moreno HOLA Award for Excellence from the Hispanic Organization of Latin Actors (HOLA).
 In 2011, he received the Made in NY Award from New York City.
 In 2018, Leguizamo received an Honorary Degree from Marymount Manhattan College.
+Leguizamo gave the commencement speech to the Class of 2022 at Vassar College.

 Activism

 In 2004, Leguizamo was one of the celebrity supporters of Voto Latino, co-founded by Rosario Dawson.
 In 2012, he co-founded NGL (Next-Generation Latinx) Collective to create content for Latinx audiences.
-Backed by GoDigital Media Group, in 2022 NGL merged with mitú “to create the largest digital-first “Latinx powerhouse” in the US”.
+Backed by GoDigital Media Group, in 2022 NGL merged with mitú "to create the largest digital-first "Latinx powerhouse" in the US."
 Leguizamo has also been heralded as a preservationist for the Greenwich Village Society for Historic Preservation.

-In 2016, Leguizamo authored a searing op-ed in The New York Times, calling out Donald Trump’s “racist rhetoric” and urging Latinos to vote.
-As of 2022, he is on the Board of Directors for the National Museum of the American Latino.
-In 2022, he spoke out against whitewashing in the casting of Hollywood movies.
+In 2016, Leguizamo authored a searing op-ed in The New York Times, calling out Donald Trump's "racist rhetoric" and urging Latinos to vote.
+As of 2022, he is on the board of directors for the National Museum of the American Latino.

 Leguizamo has also been an activist directly through his artistic work.
 In 2017, he opened Latin History for Morons at The Public, and it later went to Broadway.
-Netflix filmed it in 2018, advocating that “teaching Latin history is the first step toward conquering prejudice”.
-In 2020, Leguizamo’s directorial debut, Critical Thinking, was released.
+Netflix filmed it in 2018, advocating that "teaching Latin history is the first step toward conquering prejudice."
+In 2020, Leguizamo's directorial debut, Critical Thinking, was released.
 He starred in the biographical drama set in 1998 about an inner-city teacher and students who compete in the US National Chess Championship.
-He said that he wanted to “ create a universal message of hope and spread this message to the world.”
-In 2022, he performed Ghetto Klown "at Rikers Island Correctional Facility for an audience of justice-involved young men”.
+He said that he wanted to, "create a universal message of hope and spread this message to the world."
+In 2022, he performed Ghetto Klown "at Rikers Island Correctional Facility for an audience of justice-involved young men."

+Leguizamo is an outspoken critic of Hollywood's whitewashing in the casting of movies.
+In 2022, he spoke out against the casting of James Franco to portray Fidel Castro in the upcoming film Alina of Cuba: La Hija Rebelde, stating "I don't got a prob with Franco but he ain't Latino!"
+In a 2023 interview with TMZ, Leguizamo, who previously starred in the 1993 Super Mario Bros film, criticized The Super Mario Bros.
+Movie for having actors Chris Pratt and Charlie Day voice the Italian-American Mario and Luigi, saying "No I will not [be watching].
+They could've included a Latin character, like I was groundbreaking and then they stopped the groundbreaking.
+They messed up the inclusion.
+They dis-included.
+Just cast some Latin folk!
+We're 20% of the population.
+The largest people of color group and we are underrepresented."

+Leguizamo is an advocate for LGBTQ+ rights.
+In 2023, he, alongside other figures, appeared in a video produced by Teen Vogue and online magazine Them called Dear Trans Youth affirming his support for transgender youth.